 This fundamental practical course introduces students to a broad range of subject matter from four sub-disciplines of soil science that include Soil Physics, Soil Chemistry, Soil Biology and Soil Resources in Australia.
 Students study soil characteristics and seek to understand their relationship to soil function, land use, plant growth, and environmental quality and protection.
 This course introduces students to the physical, chemical, and biological properties and processes of soils, and relate these to the way soils are used for various ecosystem functions including agricultural production and mining.
 Students acquire a working knowledge of the technical terminology of soil science and begin developing observational skills needed to describe and identify soil properties for specific locations and to interpret those properties for various land use practices.
-This course is suitable for undergraduate students majoring in environmental, earth science and agricultural sciences.
+This course is suitable for undergraduate students majoring in environmental and earth sciences.

 Availability2020 Course Timetables